Weakly curved A-infinity algebras over a topological local ring: Introduction

-We denote the category of $\R$\+comodules by $\R\comod$.
-There is a distinguished object $\cC=\cC(\R)$ in this category such that $\cC^\op=\R$; for any $\R$\+comodule $\cM$, the $\R$\+comodule morphisms $\cM\rarrow\cC$ correspond bijectively to the elements of $\cM^\op$.
-Hence $\cC(\R)$ is an injective cogenerator of the category $\R\comod$.
+The ring $\R$ itself is the projective limit of its discrete quotient rings, which are discrete $\R$\+modules of finite length.
+So $\R$ can be viewed as an object of $\Pro(\R\discr_\fin)$.
+Hence there is a distinguished object $\cC=\cC(\R)$ in $\R\comod$ such that $\cC^\op=\R$.
+For any $\R$\+comodule $\cM$, the $\R$\+comodule morphisms $\cM\rarrow\cC$ correspond bijectively to morphisms $\R\rarrow\cM^\op$ in $\Pro(\R\discr_\fin)$, that is, to elements of the underlying abelian group (\,$=$~projective limit) of $\cM^\op$.
+The functor $\cM\longmapsto\cM^\op$ is exact and faithful; thus $\cC(\R)$ is an injective cogenerator of the abelian category $\R\comod$.
 Since this category is locally Noetherian, direct sums of copies of the object $\cC$ are also injective.
 We will call these \emph{cofree} $\R$\+comodules.
 One can easily see that there are enough of them, so any injective $\R$\+comodule is a direct summand of a cofree one.

 As any Grothendieck abelian category, the category $\R\comod$ has arbitrary infinite products.
 One can describe them in the following way.

 Given a closed ideal $\J\subset\R$, we assign to any $\R$\+comodule $\cM$ its maximal subcomodule ${}_\J\cM$ that is a comodule over $\R/\J$.
 In other words, the functor $\cM\mpsto{}_\J\cM$ is right adjoint to the functor of corestriction of scalars $\R/\J\comod\rarrow \R\comod$ (induced on the ind-objects by the functor sending a discrete $\R/\J$\+module of finite length to the same abelian group considered as an $\R$\+module).